Mississippi News

 That was then.

-This is now: UTSA – the University of Texas at San Antonio – dumped bucket after bucket of ice water on that would-be party, knocking the Golden Eagles off twice and out of the tournament.
+This is now: UTSA – the of at San Antonio – dumped bucket after bucket of ice water on that would-be party, knocking the Golden Eagles off twice and out of the tournament.
 After edging the Eagles 7-6 on Friday, the Roadrunners completely throttled the home team 11-2 on Saturday.
 The drubbing was the worst for Southern Miss in more than two seasons.

-So now we will see how much winning the regular season championship handily in the nation's fifth best conference means in the eyes of the NCAA Baseball Selection committee.
+So now we will see how much winning the regular season championship handily in the nation's fifth best conference means in the eyes of the NCAA Selection committee.
 We'll see what an excellent 43-16 overall record means.
 And we'll see how much losing twice to a red-hot team at home affects all that.

 Certainly, Southern Miss lost any chance at a national seed.
 Now we'll see if the Golden Eagles will host an NCAA Regional for only the third time in history when the tournament begins next week.

 The guess here is that they will.
 A 2-2 record in a league tournament should not wipe out an entire season's body of work.
-Lest we forget, Mississippi State went two-and-out – and was 10-run-ruled twice in last year's SEC Tournament.
+Lest we forget, Mississippi went two-and-out – and was 10--ruled twice in last year's SEC Tournament.
 All the Bulldogs did then was win the national championship.

 The 2022 tournament sites will be announced Sunday.
 The pairings will be announced Monday morning.

 This much is certain: The Golden Eagles must play better next week than they did Saturday or their NCAA experience will be short-lived no matter where they play.
 UTSA banged out 15 hits – six for extra bases – en route to the nine-run victory margin.
-The Roadrunners took a 4-0 lead after three innings, received a brief scare when the Golden Eagles rallied for two runs – that easily could have been more in the seventh – and then finished the Eagles off with seven runs over the last two frames.
+The Roadrunners took a 4-0 after three innings, received a brief scare when the Golden Eagles rallied for two runs – that easily could have been more in the seventh – and then finished the Eagles off with seven runs over the last two frames.

 Meanwhile, Daniel Garza delivered on the mound for UTSA, pitching eight innings of remarkable relief to earn the victory.
 Said Southern Miss shortstop Dustin Dickerson, “Garza put his breaking pitches anywhere he wanted, spotted his fastball and kept us off balance all day.
 You have to give him credit.
 He was really, really good.”